-Currently, there is a Soldier Support Center van which shuttles to and from the El Paso International Airport during scheduled hours.
-Many Units have a shuttle for their Soldiers to utilize.
+Many units have a shuttle for their Soldiers to utilize.
 The Public Transportation System (Sun Metro) for El Paso has bus routes which run in and out of Fort Bliss.
 Please contact El Paso Sun Metro for more information or go to www.sunmetro.net.
 Local taxis are also available on and off post for commuting.

 Other helpful information and numbers:

 The carrying of a concealed weapon on the installation is prohibited, regardless of whether a state or county permit has been obtained.
 Per AR 190-11, a concealed weapon is any instrument used or designed for the purpose of inflicting grievous bodily harm that is carried on the person in such a way as to be hidden from ordinary view.
 Folded knives with blades shorter than 3 inches are excluded from this definition.